-In terms of exterior features, all variants get passive entry with push button start, remote engine start, and 17-inch alloy wheels.
+In terms of exterior features, all variants get passive entry with push-button start, remote engine start, and 17-inch alloy wheels.
 Premium variants get 18-inch alloy wheels, two-tone exterior paint, as well as automatic headlights.
 Lastly, the top-of-the-line Sport gets full LED headlights, LED foglights, and various exterior elements in a carbon fiber pattern.

 Underneath the hood of the Geely Coolray is a small but mighty 1.5-liter inline-3 turbocharged petrol engine co-developed with Volvo, producing an impressive 177 hp @ 5,500 rpm and a meaty torque figure of 255 Nm from a low as 1,500 rpm to 4,000 rpm.
-Power is sent through the front wheels via a 7-speed dual clutch transmission with a wet clutch, which means this transmission should withstand the traffic that Manila has to offer.
+Power is sent through the front wheels via a 7-speed dual-clutch transmission with a wet clutch, which means this transmission should withstand the intense traffic that Manila has to offer.

 Geely quotes a 0 to 100 kph acceleration time of 7.9 seconds.
 Despite having plenty of performance, the 1.5-liter turbo petrol engine is claimed to achieve a mixed city and driving fuel economy figure of 15 km/l.